FlamingSpork/phonectf/README.md

 I chose voip.ms because they have [good documentation](https://wiki.voip.ms/article/Asterisk_PJSIP), and, more importantly, they're cheap.
 To be clear, I was not sponsored by them in any way for this project.

-After buying the number, I made sure that they were sending DTMF tones in-band, rather than as a SIP message, both in their web interface and in (my PJSIP config)[config/pjsip.conf].
+After buying the number, I made sure that they were sending DTMF tones in-band, rather than as a SIP message, both in their web interface and in [my PJSIP config](config/pjsip.conf).

 ## PJSIP Config
 In order to accept inbound SIP calls with the particular network setup I used, I had to [gaslight and girlboss my SIP packets through NAT](https://twitter.com/kimlikesflowers/status/1502478844204355587).